mgrbyte/emacs.d/docs/usage.rst

  Usage
 =======

-nesight-mode
+mgrbyte-mode
 ============
-At ``Netsight``, we use a custom minor-mode which defines a set of ``emacs`` functions and key bindings that we've found useful over time.
+I use a custom minor-mode which defines a set of ``emacs`` functions and key bindings that we've found useful over time.